2014 Remus F3 Cup

 The 2014 Remus F3 Cup was the 33rd Austria Formula 3 Cup season and the second Remus F3 Cup season.

-Thomas Amweg of Jo Zeller Racing was crowned champion by 127 points over Inter Europol Competition driver Jakub Smiechowski.
+Thomas Amweg of Jo Zeller Racing was crowned champion by 127 points over Inter Europol Competition driver Jakub Śmiechowski.
 Florian Schnitzenbaumer became the Trophy class champion for the first time.

 Teams and drivers

 All Cup cars were built between 2005 and 2011, while Trophy cars were built between 1992 and 2004.

 Numbers used at Remus F3 Cup events listed; numbers used at races run to F2 Italian Trophy regulations displayed in tooltips.